-* places with a specific research topic and site see art.1.5
+* scholarship with a specific research topic and site see art.1.4 Florence site

 1.2 Further positions in collaboration with other institutions could be available before the deadline set for the applications.

-1.6 For each PhD course, one place is reserved for candidates who attained their MA/MS (or equivalent) degree in a non-Italian university.
+1.5 For each PhD course, one place is reserved for candidates who attained their MA/MS (or equivalent) degree in a non-Italian university.
 This place will be filled by one candidate only, chosen from among all applicants in both the competition regulated by call no. 26 of 16 January 2017 and the competition here announced.

 2. Requisites for admission

-2.1 Applications for admission are invited from candidates who, irrespective of their citizenship, have an Italian laurea magistrale (MA/MS degree) or an equivalent degree from outside Italy, or who expect to have obtained the degree required for admission by 31 October 2017: failure to obtain the degree by this date will disqualify the candidate for admission.
-Degrees from outside Italy will be checked, merely for the purposes of the selection process, by the selection committee, in accordance with the prevailing legislation in Italy and in the country where the degree was issued and with any international treaties or agreements for the recognition of degrees for the continuation of studies.
+2.1 Applications are invited from candidates who, irrespective of their citizenship, have an Italian laurea magistrale (MA/MS degree) or an equivalent degree awarded abroad, or who expect to have obtained the degree required for admission by 31 October 2018.
+Failure to obtain a degree by this date will disqualify the candidate from admission.
+Degrees awarded abroad will be examined by the selection committee, merely for the purposes of the selection process, , in accordance with the prevailing legislation in Italy and in the country where the degree was issued, and with any international treaties or agreements for the recognition of degrees for the continuation of studies.

-2.2 Admission to the call is restricted to candidates who:
+2.2 Admission to the selection process is restricted to candidates who:

-- have no past criminal charges against them resulting in a prison term of more than three years;
+- have no past criminal charges resulting in a prison term of more than three years;

 - have not been subject to the disciplinary measure of “expulsion” as specified in the didactic regulations of the SNS;

-- are not in possession of a research doctorate issued by an Italian university, and in any case have never benefitted from a scholarship to attend a research doctorate course in Italy.
+- are not in possession of a research doctorate issued by an Italian university, and in any case have never benefitted from a scholarship for attending a research doctorate course in Italy.

-The admission interviews can be conducted in Italian or English; the admission interview for the PhD course in “Political Science and Sociology” and “Methods and Models for Molecular Sciences” must be conducted in English.
+2.3 Admission interviews can be conducted in Italian or English; the admission interview for the PhD course in “Political Science and Sociology” and “Methods and Models for Molecular Sciences” must be conducted in English.
 The candidate’s level of competence in the Italian and English language must be stated in the application, with reference to the EUROPASS language grid (https://europass.cedefop.europa.eu/en/resources/european-language-levels-cefr).

 3. Admission to the selection process

-3.3 Candidates interested in one or more of the places with an assigned research topic, as described in article 1.5, must specify their choice in the application procedure, but they compete anyway also for the other scholarships of the PhD course.
+3.3 Candidates interested in one or more positions with an assigned research topic, as described in article 1.4, must specify their choice in the application procedure, but they compete anyway also for the other scholarships of the PhD course.